Impact of COVID-19 Skip to main content

 91%-96%

-Observed risk of severe outcomes was increased in people who are 50 years of age and older and increases substantially in people older than 65 years4
+Observed risk of severe outcomes increases substantially in people 65 years of age and older4

 In hospitalization surveillance conducted